RSMP/sound/README.md

     device.write data
     device.close

 This will work on both windows and linux.
+However Linux platforms will need to install the libasound and libasound-dev packages.
+You may already have these installed.

 Come back for more features in the future including more data types (loading from files, other wave types), and new formats (midi).